 Once your campsite has been cleared, the troop is ready to leave.
-Please arrange to have Scouts picked up by 7pm on Friday.
+Please arrange to have Scouts picked up by 9:00 AM on Saturday.
+Those Scouts who are staying for an additional week of camp must be picked up on Saturday and brought back on Sunday.